A premapped and customizable interface

 - ALT1 + PUSH: Home of the category.

-Note1: just like the CustoMap option in standard FCB mode, the EncoDis page is unidirectional, i.e. it only works in the TwisterEos to Eos direction.
+Note1: just like the CustoMap option in standard FCB mode, the AutoMap page is unidirectional, i.e. it only works in the TwisterEos to Eos direction.
 If a category has been selected directly in the Encoder Display and a difference in display appears with the MFT, simply reselect a category from the MFT and the two will match again.

-2.7 - Fader mode
+3.3 - FADER mode

-Fader button
+• Fader button

 - ROTATION : level of the fader